Ran Kan Kan in G

 Voice Leading

-The bass line moves through G to D (descending perfect fourth).
-The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from D to G by perfect fourth.
+The bass line moves through G to F (descending whole step), F to N.C. (descending perfect fourth), N.C. to D (ascending whole step), D to C (descending whole step).
+The predominantly stepwise bass motion creates smooth, connected voice leading.
+When the progression loops, the bass returns from C to G by perfect fourth.

 Scales for Improvisation